Octopoos/SEBLOD/README.md

 Get Involved?
 ======
 Anyone that want to help & get involved in the development of SEBLOD should use the "Master" branch, and Pull Request only to the "Master" branch.
+And, please give us a star to help the project, as well.
+Thanks ! :)